-Amazon has recently invested $575m into Deliveroo, and although a minor investor, I do think this is the beginning of Amazon getting more and more involved in the sector.
+Amazon has recently invested $575m into Delivero and, although a minor investor, I do think this is the beginning of Amazon getting more and more involved in the sector.

 In my view, the delivery aggregator sector will grow, the competition will be fierce, but fees will remain firm, I can see prices creeping up as will the power the companies exert over the supply chain.

-Just Eat have moved into the delivery side like Uber Eats & Deliveroo.
+Just Eat has moved into delivery just like Uber Eats & Deliveroo.
 Then what are they all willing to do to stay relevant in this fast-moving world?

 It is evident that the trend of the delivery aggregators is to take up more of the supply chain.
-The next move is still its infancy, but the terms Ghost Kitchen, Dark Kitchen, Virtual Kitchen and Cloud Kitchens which are all terms that describe a restaurant fulfilment point.
+The next move is still in its infancy, but the terms ghost kitchen, dark kitchen, virtual kitchen and cloud kitchen are all terms that describe a restaurant fulfilment point.

-They aren’t alone, Deliveroo also have Deliveroo Editions which is another up and coming restaurant fulfilment point (Dark Kitchen) they have 16 in the UK.
-Typically, they would consist of between six and ten kitchens per site.
+They aren’t alone, Deliveroo also has Deliveroo Editions which is another up and coming restaurant fulfilment point (dark kitchen).
+It already has 16 in the UK with each one typically consisting of between six and ten kitchens per site.
 It is worth noting that at the moment these kitchens are being rented out by food producers, but for how long?
-As a case study look at how Amazon now has a number of Amazon Basics items and lots of brand in house.
+As a case study, look at how Amazon now has a number of Amazon Basics items and lots of in-house brands.

 |Delivery Aggregator||Sign Up Fees||Delivered by You Commission||Delivered by Delivery Aggregator Commission||Click & Collect Commission||Admin Fees|